adithya-s-k/CompanionLLM/README.md

 Join us on this exciting journey of creating a sentient companion powered by the fascinating world of AI language models.
 Let's push the boundaries of what technology can do and redefine companionship!

-For questions, suggestions, or collaborations, reach out to us at companionllama@example.com.
+For questions, suggestions, or collaborations, reach out to us at adithyaskolavi@cognitivelab.tech.

 _Disclaimer: The CompanionLLama model's perceived sentience is a simulated experience and does not reflect actual consciousness._